 “I’m beginning to recognize that real happiness isn’t something large and looming on the horizon ahead but something small, numerous, and already here.
 The smile of someone you love.
 A decent breakfast.
 The warm sunset.
 Your little everyday joys all lined up in a row.” - Beau Taplin

 It took me years to understand that journaling could be more than a place to vent my frustrations.
-To let out all the pent up feelings that, as a teenager, I didn’t feel I could express in any other way.
-But even as an angsty teen, I found that writing down my anger, and why I was angry, and how badly a situation had gone, only served to grow those negative feelings within me.
-Even as I wrote them I knew, I would never want to return to the pages of those notebooks, and before long they were abandoned, barely even started.
+More than just a way to let out all the pent up feelings that, as a teenager, I didn’t feel I could express in any other way.
+But even as an angsty teen, I found that writing down why I was angry, or how badly a situation had gone, only served to grow those negative feelings within me.
+Even as I wrote those things I knew I would never want to return to the pages of those notebooks, and before long they were abandoned, barely even started.

 For me, it wasn’t until I came across the idea of gratitude journaling, of taking note of what went right instead of what went wrong, of watering the parts of my life that I wanted to flourish, that keeping a journal became something meaningful.